xenten9/Pygame-Top-Down-Shooter/README.md

 Description
 -----------

     Top down shooter game using Python Pygame.
 Implements mechanics such as movement, shooting, enemies, automatic spawning and collision detection.
-Run the main.py to start the game.
+Run main.py to start the game.

 Requirements
 ------------